A helpful article by Matt Perlman.

 We see this especially in Winston Churchill.
 Here’s how Steven Hayward very effectively summarizes Churchill’s approach in Churchill on Leadership: Executive Success in the Face of Adversity:

 Despite his wide-ranging attention and interests, he always kept in mind what was centrally important to the moment.
 He was always able to focus his full concentration on the immediate task at hand, and he sent clear signals to his subordinates when an inquiry or directive was of special importance.
 “When his mind was occupied with any particular problem,” Sir Ian Jacob wrote, “it was relentlessly focused upon it and would not be turned aside.”
-Ultimately this served as thecornerstone of his time-management system.
+Ultimately this served as thecornerstone of his time-management system.….His general method of work…was to concentrate his personal attention on the two or three things that mattered most at any given moment, and to give to each of these all the time and attention that it merited.

 This is the same observation Peter Drucker made about effective executives in the midst of his 50 years of observing them: “Effective executives put first things first, and do one thing at a time.”
 That’s the key.